Analyzing how digital transformation affects children and advancing policy recommendations

 The digital revolution is shaping children’s lives in profound ways.
 Children are early adopters and frequent users of the internet for communication, play, school work, access to information and expression.
-The digital world increasingly records children’s choices and actions.
+At the same time, the digital world increasingly tracks and shapes children’s choices and actions, potentially limiting their development.
 How can we maximize children’s well-being through the positive use of digital technologies while mitigating the risks of harm?

 We analyse the impact of digital transformation and frontier technologies on children and develop recommendations and policy advice for governments and the private sector.

-From social media face filters to content recommendations to language translation apps, children are already using digital tools that utilize Artificial Intelligence (AI) systems.
-The impact of these systems on children provoke both hopes and concerns.
-Strategies and ethical guidelines from government, non-profit and private sector organizations dedicate little attention to children.
-And translating policies and guidance into action remains a global challenge.
+From social media face filters to content recommendations to language translation apps, children are already engaging with Artificial Intelligence (AI) systems, provoking both hopes and concerns.
+Strategies and ethical guidelines from government, non-profit and private sector organizations dedicate little attention to children, and translating policies and guidance into action remains a global challenge.

 Digital civic participation of young people

 Amidst the digital transformation of public and private spaces, child and adolescent participation looks considerably different today.
 Online, adolescents have more access to networked social movements through decentralized digital communication and messaging.
 Young people can also mobilize for issue-oriented activism quickly and effectively through digital social platforms.
 Digital tools may therefore provide a new ‘ladder of citizen participation’ for young people.

 However, issues around child civic participation in the digital space abound.
 Do all children and adolescents have opportunities to engage?
 Do they have necessary digital and civic skills?
 Do they trust the internet as a platform for civic engagement?
 Is their right to privacy respected?
 Are they protected from harm?

 To better understand the different types of youth digital civic participation and their opportunities and challenges, we are gathering evidence and identifying areas in which UNICEF can offer support to ensure child rights are promoted and protected.